smbc-rss-plus/smbc-rss-plus/README.md

 ## Rough New Architecture

-It's just a Docker container that has `supervisor` running `nginx` which serves a directory *and* a Python script that grabs the existing RSS feed, modifies it, and updates the served RSS file on "disk" within that directory every 15 minutes.
-Logs exceptions to Rollbar.
+It's just a Docker container that has a Python script that grabs the existing RSS feed, modifies it, and updates the served RSS file on some S3 container.
 KISS.
+Should cost me less than a few cents a month.

 ## RIP Yahoo Pipes